 I’m so glad you found your way to this page!
-I’m a certified addiction recovery coach with 34 years clean and sober.
+I’m a certified addiction recovery coach with 35 years clean and sober.
 If you’re just beginning your recovery from addiction, I can help.
-Getting and staying clean can be an exciting time, but it can also be scary and hard.
-You don’t have to repeat the same things over and over.
-I would love to support you on your path to recovery and help change old patterns.
+Getting and staying clean can be an exciting time, but it can also be tough.
+Having extra support on your road to recovery can make all the difference.

-If you’re ready to empower yourself, if you’re ready to feel aligned with who you really are and commit to your recovery, I have a program for you, I’ve got your back.
-Check out the programs I offer and see which one is right for you!
+If you’re ready to empower yourself and commit to your recovery, I’ve got your back.
+Check out my programs and see which one is right for you!

 Plant the seeds for your dreams.
 People often wonder what the difference is between coaching and counseling.
 There are many differences, as well as many similarities.
 While coaching and counseling are the same in that both provide you with a helpful person to support your wellness and growth, coaches and counselors can have significant differences in their training, approach and intention.
 Counseling implies a relationship where the counselor is the expert, whereas the coach is neither expert nor authority; rather, the client is the expert about his or her own life.
 Coaching can be distinguished from counseling and many other professional relationships in that coaching is based on a partnership.
 A coach’s job is to get the client to think, to grow, to find their desires and to reach their goals.